kleinbottle/swanlotus/content/blogs/eigenvalues-and-eigenvectors/eigenvalues-and-eigenvectors.md

 ## Resources

 I hope that this article has not been so brief as to be cryptic and off-putting.
 To those in search of greater rigour or a more formal exposition, I would recommend a good linear algebra textbook.
 The venerable tome that I used at university went by the acronym "KKOP" after the initials of the surnames of the four authors.
-Fortunately, it is freely available online in a variety of formats, and its actual title is [_An Introduction to Linear Analysis._][kkop]
+Fortunately, it is freely available online in a variety of formats, and its actual title is [_An Introduction to Linear Analysis_.][kkop][@kkop1966]

 [kkop]: https://archive.org/details/AnIntroductionToLinearAnalysis

 For something more contemporary, I would recommend the textbooks and lectures of Professor Gilbert Strang of MIT.
 They are attuned to those who _apply_ mathematics, like engineers and scientists.
-There is an [archived video of his lecture on eigenvalues and eigenvectors.][strang-eigen-video] There are also links to [his MIT Open Course Ware (OCW) page for Course 18.06 of Spring 2010][strang-ocw-mit], [his linear algebra textbook home page][strang-latext], and [his academic home page.][strang-academic]
+There is an [archived video of his lecture on eigenvalues and eigenvectors.][strang-eigen-video] There are also links to [his MIT Open Course Ware (OCW) page for Course 18.06 of Spring 2010][strang-ocw-mit], [his linear algebra textbook home page][strang-latext][@strang2016], and [his academic home page.][strang-academic]

 [strang-eigen-video]: https://archive.org/details/MIT18.06S05_MP4
 [strang-ocw-mit]: http://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/